EliteHeroes/Mechassault-Mod-Pack/README.md

 ### Editing Modded Files

-* If you wish to make you're own edits, you'll need to download a build from the release page as it contains all the necessary game files to start.
+* If you wish to make you're own edits, you'll either need to download a build from the release page or from this repository as it contains the core mod files to start.
 * Also make sure to check out the [MGF Explorer](https://github.com/LarvalExtract/MGF-Explorer) Github page by [LarvalExtract](https://github.com/LarvalExtract) for more information on opening and editing Mechassault's game files.

 ## For More Information